skykunnu/ProfileNameAdder/README.md

 # Prompt for asking whether you want to delete a user or not
 ![img5](https://github.com/user-attachments/assets/76feea5e-67b7-483e-8882-0418b6cfb1fe)

-# One user will remain
+# One user will be remaining
 ![img6](https://github.com/user-attachments/assets/05767dde-6b6a-4f27-89aa-4ecc957dee58)